 - Shave the payor imprisoned, in the most serious cases.

 Reciprocal Jurisdictional Enforcement of Support

-Further, the FRO have reciprocal enforcement agreements with a number of countries throughout the world.
+Further, the FRO has reciprocal enforcement agreements with a number of countries throughout the world.

 Effect of Bankruptcy on Owing Support

-Also, personal or corporate bankruptcy will not relieve a payor from his or her child or spousal support obligations.
-The only way to eliminate, or manage, support arrears is to negotiate with the recipient, or convince the court of the payor’s inability to pay.
+Personal or corporate bankruptcy will not relieve a payor from their child or spousal support obligations.
+The only way to eliminate or manage support arrears is to negotiate with the recipient or convince the court of the payor’s inability to pay.

 Support Enforcement Litigation

 Such litigation can become quite complex, particularly with self-employed individuals.

 Typically, the support payor will allege that they earn substantially less income than what is set out in the order.
 The support recipient will take the position that the payor is earning cash, hiding income, or is purposely underemployed to avoid their support obligations.
 The payor is then placed in a position where he or she must prove what they do not earn, i.e., prove a negative.

 My general practice is to attempt to achieve a settlement before commencing the court process.